lukehefson/surfing/Barbados/README.md

 - Long lulls between sets.
 When checking, make sure you wait for a set before writing it off as flat
 - Look for the boats pointing northwards– that means there is north swell in the water
 - If Maycocks is closing-out – try here
 - Best on a pushing mid-tide.
 Mid-tide on the drop will be more "sucky".
-Low tide can apparently be faster and barrelling but still managable (depending on the swell size)
+Low tide can be faster with a barrelling end-section but still managable (depending on the swell size)
 - Right-hander
 - Take off is relatively gentle.
 Usually needs a little bit of angle to get ahead of the wave (like South Point)
 - Walls up and peels very consitently for long rides